eneax/learn-react-hooks/README.md

 ### Summary

 - `useState`: persist value between renders and trigger a re-render

 - `useRef`: persist value between renders, but doesn't trigger a re-render

 - `useEffect`: perform side effects (in functional components) that run after render

 - `useReducer`: `useState` following a reducer pattern

+- `useContext`: access context values (React Context is a way to manage state globally)

+- `useMemo`: memoize value between renders

+- `useCallback`: persist referential equality between renders (so that React uses the same function from the previous render)

+- `useLayoutEffect`: run an effect synchronously immediately after React has performed all DOM mutations (useful if you need to get the scroll position and then make DOM mutations or trigger a synchronous re-render by updating state)